Katkuri Aditya Vardhan Reddy

 Shafiee Lab, supervised by Prof. Hadi Shafiee.

 I'm deeply grateful for the funding and mentorship I received during this period.
-My research focused on multi-instance learning, diffusion conditioning, and ensemble models for human fertility applications.
+My research focused on multi-instance learning, diffusion model conditioning, and ensemble models for human fertility applications.

 My longest research experience—spanning 15 months—was with Carnegie Mellon University in the Xu Lab,